SnapGames/singleclassgame/README.md

 - To manage Objects, I add a `BoundingBox` and a `BoundingBoxType` to encapsulate object with multiple box types (Rectangle, Circle, Ellipse, Capsules, etc...)
 - A `QuadTree` implementation (from internet) provide the necessary structure to manage 2D space splitting to reduce Collision computation.
-- `CollisionManager`is a class to detect and manage collision events between `GameObject`'s, A `CollisionResponseProcessor` interface can be implemented to manage those events for some specific case.
+- `CollisionManager` is a class to detect and manage collision events between `GameObject`s.
+A `CollisionResponseProcessor` interface can be implemented to manage those events for some specific case; `ColliderResponse` is one of it.
 -

 To be continued ...